Nikita-Pandit/Notification_Service/README.md

 The following assumptions were made during development:

- 1. Users are manually inserted into the database -There is no signup/login system.
+ 1. Users are manually inserted into the database
+    - There is no signup/login system.
-    -Users are inserted manually into the MongoDB `users` collection via MongoDB Atlas UI, Compass, or shell.
+    - Users are inserted manually into the MongoDB `users` collection via MongoDB Atlas UI, Compass, or shell.
+    -
- 2. Client must provide a valid userId
+ 3. Client must provide a valid userId
     - The client (e.g., Postman) must use a valid `_id` from the `users` collection when calling the `POST /api/notifications` endpoint.

 ---